santiagon610/terraform-aws-static-website-cloudfront-acm/README.md

 ## Terraform versions

-I've tested this on 0.13 onward, and seems to be fine.
+I've tested this on 1.5.5, and seems to be fine.
 If you find an issue, feel free to raise an issue.

 ### Example Usage